umanitoba-cssa/first-year-guide/8-recommended-course-plans.md

 > You can theoretically put off all your MATH to second year, but it's best to get Calculus out of the way while your pre-calc is still fresh.
 > MATH 1240 is required for MATH 2080, a second-year course only offered in Fall.
 However, we've also heard reports of success that you don't really need to do 2080 in your second year.
 Regardless, you should probably still do 1240 and 1300 in your first year, but they are able to be delayed to your second.

+#### Data Science

-Data Science version: Try to replicate the CS version!
+Try to replicate the CS version!
 Don't skimp out on MATH 1240/1300!

 ### Tryhard Option (Only if confident!)